Call Flow CDRs

 Call Logs

-To help you locate your call logs, Call Flow CDRs include the following fields:
+To help you locate and review your call records, the Call Flow CDRs table includes several key fields.

 Call Logs Fields